JamesSkemp/words/content/post/on-the-saying-change-is-good.md

 +++
-title = "On the Saying 'Change is Good'" summary = "Brief discourse on the saying \"Change is good.\"" draft = false comments = true date = "2003-11-24T02:01:00-06:00"
+title = "On the Saying 'Change is Good'" description = "Brief discourse on the saying \"Change is good.\"" draft = false comments = true date = "2003-11-24T02:01:00-06:00"